Grigorii-star/Team-Work-Telegram-Bot/README.md

-# Telegram bot for animal shelters
+# Telegram bot for report shelters
 ## Working on a project
   1. Grigorii
   2. Konstantin